namanbarkiya/minimal-next-portfolio/README.md

-# Next.js 14 Developer Portfolio Template
+# Next.js 16 Developer Portfolio Template

-A modern, responsive, and SEO-optimized **Next.js 14 portfolio template** designed for developers, designers, and professionals.
+A modern, responsive, and SEO-optimized **Next.js 16 portfolio template** designed for developers, designers, and professionals.
 This open-source project helps you showcase your skills, experience, and projects with an elegant interface that stands out.
 Built with server-side rendering, TypeScript, and the latest web standards for optimal performance.

 ## ✨ Key Features

 - **Professional Experience Timeline**: Showcase your career journey with a visually appealing timeline
 - **Project Showcase**: Display your technical projects with detailed information and live demos
-- **Dark/Light Mode**: Professional appearance with theme support
+- **Multiple Themes**: Dark, Light, Retro, Cyberpunk, Aurora, Synthwave, and Paper themes
 - **Responsive Design**: Optimized for all devices (mobile, tablet, desktop)
 - **100% Performance Score**: Fully optimized for speed and Core Web Vitals
 - **SEO-Ready**: Structured data, meta tags, and optimized content
-- **Modern Tech Stack**: Next.js 14, TypeScript, Tailwind CSS, and shadcn/ui
+- **Modern Tech Stack**: Next.js 16, React 19, TypeScript, Tailwind CSS, and shadcn/ui
 - **Easy Customization**: Well-organized code structure with minimal effort required
 - **Animations**: Subtle animations for engaging user experience
 - **Analytics Integration**: Ready for Google Analytics tracking